SoftwareAG/c8y-docs/content/edge/installation-bundle/setting-up-virtual-box.md

 In the VirtualBox, the virtual machine is imported via **File** > **Import Appliance** > Select .ova file.

-Alternatively, you can double-click on the provided .ova file.
 The machine will automatically be added to the VirtualBox VM Manager.
 The machine has predefined settings for disk, CPU and memory.

-Once the machine has been imported it will show up in the Manager application.

 Start the virtual machine by clicking **Start** on the top left.